alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 }
 ```

-And we have our API token!
-Now, we can attempt to abuse CVE-2023-40931 and try to retrieve the administrator's password or other sensitive information.
+From this, we got an auth_token, which might be more than enough to test and abuse CVE-2023-40931.
 Taking a look at the CVE, we see that the affected endpoint is `/nagiosxi/admin/banner_message-ajaxhelper.php` and we must send a POST request.
 With BurpSuite, this becomes easy:

 <img src="../figs/monitored5.png" alt="SQLi endpoint request">